ga4gh/product-process/README.md

 # GA4GH product development and approval process documentation

-This repo contains documentation relating to the product development and approval processes of the [Global Alliance for Genomics and Health](https://www.ga4gh.org).
+This repo contains documentation relating to the [product development and approval process](product-process.md) of the [Global Alliance for Genomics and Health](https://www.ga4gh.org).

 Those wishing to comment on the process are invited to open an issue.